wp-plugins/stop-emails/readme.txt

 Any calls to wp_mail() will fail silently (i.e. WordPress will operate as if the email were sent successfully but no email will actually be sent).

+On the admin menu page Settings > Stop Emails, there is the option to log all emails to the PHP error log.
+By default this logging is disabled.

 NOTE: If using the PHP mail() function directly, this plugin will NOT stop the emails.

+Built by <a href="//twitter.com/salcode">@salcode</a> / <a rel="author" href="https://plus.google.com/100823173217716320069">Sal Ferrarello</a>

 == Installation ==